KBNLresearch/europeananp-ner/README.md

     mvn jetty:run

-This will try to bind to port 8080, using jetty.
+This will try to bind to port 8080, using Jetty.

 Once deployed to Tomcat the following applies.
-The default configuration (as well as test-classifiers) reside in src/main/resources/config.ini, this file references the available classifiers.
+The default configuration (as well as test-classifiers) reside in `src/main/resources/config.ini`, this file references the available classifiers.

 See the provided sample for some default settings.
 The landing page of the application will show the available options once invoked with the browser.
-The config.ini and the classifiers will end up in WEB-INF/classes/, after deployment.
+The config.ini and the classifiers will end up in `WEB-INF/classes/`, after deployment.

 ### Working with classifiers and model generation